alexeyinkin/neural-tennis-js/README.md

 ## Architecture

-The core object is Engine.
-It creates the players, the balls, it ticks time.
+The core object is `Engine`.
+It creates the players, the balls, and the models, and it ticks time.

-On each `tick()` the engine moves objects, checks collisions and checks goals.
+On each `tick()` the engine moves objects, checks for collisions, and checks for goals.

-Each player has both manual and A.I. control models associated with them.
-The toggles above and below the field switch these models.
+Each player has both manual and A.I. control models associated with them with one being active at the time.

 Each A.I. control model in turn has 2 'catch' models and 3 'kick' models, they are switched with the buttons.

 Each player's neural network is trained in a separate worker so that it does not slow down the UI.
-With each new observed ball `NeuralCatchModel` sends all historical data to the worker.
+With each new observed ball `NeuralCatchModel` sends all historical data to the worker to re-iterate the training.

 As we need predictions fast, we cannot wait for the network in the worker as it might be training.
 For that purpose `NeuralCatchModel` has a local copy of the same network which it uses for predictions.
-Each time the network in the worker finishes training, the worker sends new weights back to `NeuralCatchModel`.
+Each time the network in the worker finishes training, the worker sends new weights back to `NeuralCatchModel`, and the local model gets updated.

 ## Known issues